AxelUser/maltsev.space/src/posts/005-dictionary-on-generics/index.md

 We may see, that the provider performed quite fast (for now), but had allocated factory objects for each invocation of the factory provider.
 As I've said, for this issue there's a solution - **caching factories**.

-## Store factories into Dictionary
+## Store Factories into Dictionary

 The most obvious way to cache concrete factories is to store mapping from interface to factory, not just the mapping between interfaces and their implementation.